Carlor87/GammaRayUtilities/README.md

  - Inoue et al., 2013 (from [this](https://ui.adsabs.harvard.edu/abs/2013ApJ...768..197I/abstract) paper) - the tabulated data are from [this](https://github.com/fermi-lat/celestialSources/tree/master/eblAtten/data) link actually

 There is implemented the function to compute the optical depth given energy and redshift and also the Horizon energy for a given redshift (energy where the optical depth tau = 1 for a given redshift).

+# 2- SpecralPlotter
+This is avery simple class that I am still editing that allows to simply compare the results of a spectral fit (so far only PowerLaw or LogParabola) given the fitted parameters and the covariance matrix.
+The class can reconstruct, via the error propagation, the confidence interval of the fit and show it in the plot.

+Proper documentation should still be written, so far I have just written some comments in the source code.